BabakAp/encounter-traffic/README.md

 To run the image:
 >docker run -p 8888:8888 nomadsgroupm/encounter-traffic:demo

+This starts a Jupyter notebook and bind the corresponding ports.
 Please note that the Docker image includes the code, __and__ a sample of data.